Collecting software methodologies

 (Photo: bust of George Bernard Shaw in the Reading Room at the British Museum)

-One Response to “Collecting software methodologies”
+One thought on “Collecting software methodologies

-In my experience even though we have lot methodologies in hand ultimately many companies tend to follow gut feeling to cruise the project ahead.
+1. In my experience even though we have lot methodologies in hand ultimately many companies tend to follow gut feeling to cruise the project ahead.
 Methodologies in blue print goes to trash .Probably XP made it self a big hit because it is simple